oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

     <img src="contribute_models/enable_actions.png" align="center" width="1000"/>

 9. Create a folder inside `models` with a unique name.
 For example `mymodel-dataXYZ`(try to choose a name that refers to the model name and makes some reference to the data used to train it).
-Place the `model.yaml` inside your folder `mymodel-dataXYZ`:
+Place the `model.yaml` inside your folder `mymodel-dataXYZ`.
+You can also place the covers for your model card inside this folder.
+Note that you will need to refer to them inside the yaml with a relative path, i.e. `covers: [./my_cover.jpg]`.
 	<img src="contribute_models/dummy_model_folder.png" align="center" width="700"/>

 10. Open the file `manifest.bioimage.io.yaml` and edit it.
 You need to add a unique `id`, a relative URL to your model yaml and the link to download the bioimage model (.zip) as follows: